Battery electric vehicle: Bicycles

 India is the world's biggest market for bicycles at 22 million units per year.
-By 2024, electric two-wheelers will be a $2 billion market with over 3 million units being sold in India.

 The Indian government is launching schemes and incentives to promote the adoption of electric vehicles in the country, and is aiming to be a manufacturing hub for electric vehicles within the next five years.

 China has experienced an explosive growth of sales of non-assisted e-bikes including the scooter type, with annual sales jumping from 56,000 units in 1998 to over 21 million in 2008, and reaching an estimated 120 million e-bikes on the road in early 2010.
-China is the world's leading manufacturer of e-bikes, with 22.2 million units produced in 2009.

 Personal transporters

 An increasing variety of personal transporters are being manufactured, including the one-wheeled self-balancing unicycles, self-balancing scooters, electric kick scooters, and electric skateboards.

 Boats

 Several battery electric ships operate throughout the world, some for business.
 Electric ferries are being operated and constructed.